16 people are hospitalized after an Amtrak train crashes into a water truck

 The 10-car Amtrak Coast Starlight passenger train was traveling northbound, from Los Angeles towards Seattle, when it struck the truck around 11:15 a.m.
 PT, officials said.

 The train was carrying a total of 186 passengers and 13 crew members, none whom required extrication to exit the train, according to the Ventura County Fire Department's Public Information Officer.
+Amtrak put the passenger count higher, at 198.
 The truck's driver, a public works employee, was taken to a trauma center.

 Statements from several local agencies characterized the passenger injuries as mostly minor, though some told reporters it was a scary and painful incident.